Last updated: 2026-04-20

 Should You Buy the 2018 Nissan Kicks?

-The 2018 Nissan Kicks scores 71/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 71/100, the 2018 Nissan Kicks lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-Its complaint rate (33.5 per 10k sold) is above the SUV segment average of 23.5.
+Its complaint rate of 33.5 per 10,000 vehicles sold runs above the SUV segment average of 26.
 The most common reports involve electrical system (17).

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (17).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (17).
+An extended warranty is worth pricing out.

 Compared to the 2019 Nissan Kicks, which scored 2 points higher.